HearstAT/cfn_backendless_chef/README.md

 or run this command `aws iam get-server-certificate --server-certificate-name`

+You'll be looking for something that starts with: `arn:aws:iam::`

 You can also use the new [AWS Certificate Manager Service](http://docs.aws.amazon.com/acm/latest/userguide/gs-acm.html) to create and manage certificates

 ### Blue/Green Deployment